Attention, Please! Adversarial Defense via Activation Rectification and Preservation

 The proposed AAD framework is expected to adapt the network to make predictions of both original and adversarial images focusing on the critical regions.
-Fig.~\ref{fig:4} visualizes the evolution of attention map for two CIFAR-10 images as the training epoch increases.
+Fig.~\ref{fig:5} visualizes the evolution of the activation map for two Cifar10 images as the training epoch increases.

-It is shown that for each example image, on the top row, the attention area of original images is gradually rectified to the object of interest.
-The prediction confidence first reduces due to the consideration of attention rectification loss and preservation loss, and then recovers to guarantee high prediction confidence as well as complete attention area.
-On the second row, the raw attention area of adversarial image deviates much from the original image (first column on the right), which leads to the misclassification at the beginning (``deer''$\rightarrow$``frog'', ``automobile''$\rightarrow$``dog'').
-As the adversarial training proceeds, the attention area of adversarial image becomes consistent with that of original image, and together fit onto the object of interest at last.
-The confidence score for the correct object class also increases as the attention area evolves, to demonstrate the improvement of robustness against potential attacks.
+It is shown that for each example image on the top row, the attention area of the original images is gradually rectified to the object of interest.
+The prediction confidence first reduces due to attention rectification loss and preservation loss and then recovers to guarantee high prediction confidence and complete attention area.
+On the second row, the raw attention area of the adversarial image deviates much from the original image (first column on the right), which leads to the misclassification at the beginning (``deer''$\rightarrow$``frog'', ``automobile''$\rightarrow$``dog'').
+As the adversarial training proceeds, the attention area of the adversarial image becomes consistent with that of the original image and together fits onto the object of interest at last.
+The confidence score for the correct object class also increases as the attention area evolves to demonstrate the improvement of robustness against potential attacks.